 Absolutely loaded with creamy avocado, melty cheese and green vegetables, these scrumptious avocado and veggie quesadillas come together quickly and are such a satisfying option for a quick weeknight dinner or game day eats.

-Since trying our hand at growing kale this past summer, we’ve eaten so much of the stuff, putting it in green salads, smoothies, soup and now quesadillas.
+Since trying our hand at growing kale this past summer, we’ve eaten so much of the stuff, putting it in a green salad, smoothie, red lentil and chickpea soup and now quesadillas.
 And I already know we’ll grow more next year.
 There’s nothing like homegrown, is there?

 If you like my cheesy spinach quesadillas, then you’re going to love these avocado and vegetable quesadillas too.